 Senior pedestrians are more at risk of being involved in a serious or fatal accident.
 Adopting safe habits is essential to avoid the worst.

-As people age, their physical, sensory and cognitive abilities decrease, which may affect them when getting around on foot:
+As people age, their physical, sensory and cognitive abilities decrease, which may affect them when getting around on foot.
+These abilities include:

 This explains why elderly pedestrians are overrepresented in statistics and are often more seriously injured than younger victims.